Revisiting Residue Codes for Modern Memories

-Algorithm~\ref{alg:bec} is a pseudocode implementation for finding a suitable multiplier.
-The inputs to the algorithm are the code length $n$, the symbol size $s$, and the redundancy budget $r_b$.
-The procedure starts (line 1) by assigning codeword bits to symbols, initializing an empty set of valid multipliers $mults$ (line 2) and precomputing a required number of reminders for the code (line 3).
-Then via a for loop we iterate over all possible odd multiplier values (line 4) one by one.
-For each multiplier $\GM{}$ we iterate over the symbols of the codeword (line 6) and compute all the remainders for all the error values in this symbol (lines 7-9).
-For each $errPattern$ in the symbol $S_i$ the $getErrVals()$ function (lines 14-19) is called.
-The computed remainders are inserted into a remainder set (line 9) which is initialized (line 5) for every new multiplier we try.
-We compare the size of remainders set to the required number $R$ (line 10), if they match we put multiplier $\GM{}$ into a list of valid multipliers for the code (line 11).
-We repeat this procedure until we exhaustively checked every multiplier that fits the redundancy budget $r_b$.
+Algorithm~\ref{alg:search} is a pseudocode implementation for finding code multipliers\footnote{See Appendix~\ref{sec:ae} to obtain the C++ implementation.}.
+The algorithm inputs are the code length $n$, the symbol size $s$, and redundancy $r$.
+The output is the list of multipliers (empty, if none are found) satisfying the code constraints, i.e., codeword size, symbol size, etc. We denote a satisfying code as \OURShort{}(n,k).

+The procedure starts (line \ref{line:a}) by assigning codeword bits to symbols, initializing an empty set of valid multipliers $mults$ (line \ref{line:b}), and precomputing a required number of remainders for the code $R$ (line \ref{line:c}).
+For every multiplier $\GM{}$ (line \ref{line:d}), we compute remainders for error values in the codeword.
+For each error pattern (line~\ref{line:f}) in symbol $S_i$ (line \ref{line:e}), we compute its error values $errVal$ (line~\ref{line:g}) by calling $getErrVals()$ (lines~\ref{line:f1}-~\ref{line:f2}).
+An empty (line \ref{line:d1}) remainder set is filled with computed remainders (line \ref{line:i}) of each $errVal$.
+We compare remainders' set size to the required number of remainders $R$ (line \ref{line:r}); if they match, and all the remainders are not zero, we put multiplier $\GM{}$ into the list of valid code multipliers (line \ref{line:h}).
+We repeat this procedure until we exhaustively checked all multipliers in the redundancy bits $r$.